beshu-tech/readonlyrest-docs/elasticsearch.md

 - `search_user_base_DN` should refer to the base Distinguished Name of the users to be authenticated.
 - `search_groups_base_DN` should refer to the base Distinguished Name of the groups to which these users may belong.
 - By default, users in `search_user_base_DN` should contain a `uid` LDAP attribute referring to a unique ID for the user within the base DN.
 An alternative attribute name can be specified via the optional `user_id_attribute` configuration item.
 - By default, groups in `search_groups_base_DN` should contain a `uniqueMember` LDAP attribute referring to the full DNs of the users that belong to the group.
 (There may be any number of occurrences of this attribute within a particular group, as any number of users may belong to the group.)
-An alternative attribute name can be specified via the optional `unique_member_atttribute` configuration item.
+An alternative attribute name can be specified via the optional `unique_member_attribute` configuration item.
 - `group_name_attribute` is the LDAP group object attribute that contains the names of the ROR groups
 - `group_search_filter` is the LDAP search filter (or filters) to limit the user groups returned by LDAP.
-This filter will be joined (with `&`) with `unique_member_atttribute=user_dn` filter resulting in this LDAP search filter: (&YOUR_GROUP_SEARCH_FILTER(unique_member_attribute=user_dn)).
+This filter will be joined (with `&`) with `unique_member_attribute=user_dn` filter resulting in this LDAP search filter: (&YOUR_GROUP_SEARCH_FILTER(unique_member_attribute=user_dn)).
 Examples:

 ```
 group_search_filter: "(objectClass=group)"